KraXen72/crankshaft/USERSCRIPTS.md

 this.unload = () => {
   this._css(cssBody, 'recaptcha', false)
   // you could even use this._css('', 'recaptcha', false)
-  // as long as you use the correct identifier, the css doesen't matter for removing }
+  // as long as you use the correct identifier, the css doesn't matter for removing }

 // we have to return this since we define an unload function